osgirl/CampbellSoup/README.md

 Deployment
 ----------
 An optimized version of the static assets can be obtained by running `grunt dist`.
 The optimized files are put in the `/dist` project subdirectory.
 In this case, most of the external libraries are fetched from CDNs in their minified forms.
 You may optionally pass the `-p` option to `bower install` in order to omit some packages that are only needed in development.
+Similarly, you may also pass the `--production` flag to `npm install`.
+Be aware that in this case, you need to pass the `--production` flag to grunt as well and some grunt commands will not work (but `dist` does work).

 You are advised to run the Flask-based backend as a WSGI application from your favourite HTTP server.
 Create a WSGI file that imports `campbellsoup.create_application` and calls it with the path to your custom settings module.